containers/podman-desktop/website/docs/ai-lab/installing.md

 #### Procedure

-- If you have Podman Desktop already installed, open the URL `podman-desktop:extension/redhat.ai-lab` to launch the installation of Podman AI Lab in Podman Desktop.
+- If you have Podman Desktop already installed, click <a href="podman-desktop:extension/redhat.ai-lab">here</a>
+  to launch the installation of Podman AI Lab in Podman Desktop.

 #### Verification